d95lee/Compass/README.md

 <br>
 <br>

-Users browsing through itineraries can like the ones they are interested in and it will have them be saved for future reference in their own profile.
+Users browsing through itineraries can like the ones they are interested in, and it will have them be saved for future reference in their own profile.

 ```
  useEffect(() => {